May 28, 2023

-Post-it Notes was created when 2 scientists - one with a product who couldn’t find a strong demand for it, and another with a bookmark problem he couldn’t solve - got together and experimented.
+Post-it Notes was created when 2 scientists - one with a product that he couldn’t find a strong demand for, and another with a bookmark problem he couldn’t solve - got together and experimented.

 iTunes was invented by 2 former employees of Apple who were then brought back by Apple to continue developing their product into iTunes.